 Supported data sources and file types

-This article discusses currently supported data sources, file types, and scanning concepts in Microsoft Purview.
+This article discusses currently supported data sources, file types, and scanning concepts in the Microsoft Purview Data Map.

 The table below shows the supported capabilities for each data source.
 Select the data source, or the feature, to learn more.

-Currently, Microsoft Purview can't scan an asset that has
+Currently, the Microsoft Purview Data Map can't scan an asset that has

 # in its name.
 To scope your scan and avoid scanning assets that have those characters in the asset name, use the example in Register and scan an Azure SQL Database.

 The following is a list of all the Azure data source (data center) regions where the Microsoft Purview Data Map scanner runs.
 If your Azure data source is in a region outside of this list, the scanner will run in the region of your Microsoft Purview instance.

 - Brazil South

 - Canada Central

 - East US 2

 - Japan East